PavanRangani/docs/docs/prd/legal-entities/foundation.md

 EIN of this foundation.

-For `DAF types Foundation`, `EIN` is the same as the EIN of a company selected in the `Organization group`.
+`DAF` type foundation will not have own EIN.
+Its EIN is same as the EIN of the company which is selected in `Organization Group`.
 So it doesn’t allow you to add EIN manually.
 Its disable field.

 #### Entity Type (*)